-Each high speed input differential pair terminates to the 3.3 V VTTI power supply through a pair of single-ended 50 $\Omega$ onchip resistors, as shown in Figure 25.
+Each high speed input differential pair terminates to the 3.3 V VTTI power supply through a pair of single-ended 50 Ω on-chip resistors, as shown in Figure 25.
 The input terminations can be optionally disconnected for approximately 100 ms following a source switch.
-The user can program which of the 16 high speed input channels employs this feature by selectively programming the associated RX\PT bits in the input termination pulse register through the serial control interface.
-Additionally, all the input terminations can be disconnected by programming the RX\TO bit in the receiver settings register.
-By default, the input termination is enabled.
-The input terminations are enabled and cannot be switched when programming the AD8197 through the parallel control interface.
+The user can program which of the 16 high speed input channels employs this feature by selectively programming the associated RX_PT bits in the input termination pulse registers through the serial control interface.
+Additionally, all the input termination is enabled.
+The input terminations are enabled and cannot be switched when programming the AD8191A through the parallel control interface.